alatinovic-fh/swen-project/README.md

 ```

 ## Structure

+In the root directory, Main.java starts the
+application.
+The application directory contains the core logic and modules,
+such as MonsterTradingCard.java (central game logic), controller
+(e.g., UserController.java for user requests),
+data (repositories like UserRepository.java),
+entity (domain models like Card.java and User.java),
+exception (custom exceptions like AuthenticationFailedException.java),
+routing (route configuration through Route.java and Router.java),
+service (e.g., UserService.java for business logic),
+and util (e.g., PostgresConfig.java for database setup).
+The server directory handles server logic, with Application.
+java to start the server, RequestHandler.java for handling requests,
+and Server.java for managing connections.
+Additional subdirectories like http and util provide classes for
+HTTP protocol and utility functions.
+The structure follows the MVC pattern,
+effectively separating application logic, data access, error handling,
+and server communication.

 * Controller: Handles communication with the HTTP layer.
 * Service: Contains business logic.
 * Repository/Data: Manages data access.